FirmianaPlatform/SourceCode/ms_tools/README.md

 identification: tools of database search, quality control and quantifications.

+===

-Firmiana will continue to scan the cloud folder that hosts the MS files for analysis until MS file loading is finished.
+Firmiana will scan the cloud folder or the ftp folder that hosts the MS files for analysis until MS file loading is finished.

 Then, Firmiana will automatically carry out protein identification with Mascot or X!Tandem and protein quantification.